 Yes, and some of my favourite moments were actually by myself, on little daily walks when I hadn’t expected it before, having to cross swans and sheep.
 I agree totally that the daily banter at our flat was legendary, we hung out so much!

-You realise just to what an extent you’d build a whole another life for yourself.
-And it’s exactly these daily (never mundane if you’re our flat!) moments that make up the memories.
+You realise just to what an extent you’d built a whole another life for yourself.
+And it’s exactly these daily (never mundane in our flat) moments that make up the memories.

-There is nothing me and Mathilde would exchange (pardon the pun) our daily rainy-leafy-windy walks to the local village for.
+There is nothing Mathilde and I would exchange (pardon the pun) our daily rainy-leafy-windy walks to the local village for.
 We have both found that the most vibrant colours are sometimes at your fingertips, waiting to be taken in.

 We know that many things were difficult because of the situation, but do you think there’s something that we got more out of, as opposed to a non-corona-times exchange?